Advertisement

 It may not just be a load-side-initiated problem.
 Suppose a photovoltaic generator is providing a significant portion of the power to a facility.
 A cloud transient, such as one caused by a plane flying between the panels and sun, can cause a rapid drop in the source voltage, also qualifying as an RVC.
 An array of various distributed generators coming on and off at different times without an overall control scheme can have the same effect.

 RVC is more than just a new label.
+For electrical contractors, tracking these events can provide an early warning of load imbalance, source impedance issues or equipment degradation.
 Some PQ monitors have the capability to report it.
 It’s another data point of what is going on in the system, often like an early warning signal, of possible doom in the future if the source isn’t evaluated.

 About The Author